 No matter where you go around the globe, everybody loves to celebrate.
 And when it comes to celebration, festivals offer something for everyone.
-Whether it’s the arts and culture, food and wine, holidays, or religion you’re into, there’s a gathering somewhere with your name on it.
+Whether it’s music, the arts and culture, food and wine, holidays, religion or just silly fun you’re into, there’s a gathering somewhere with your name on it.
 Here’s a look at our “bucket list” picks for the 7 Best Festivals in the World.

 Burning Man (August, Nevada)